 Eagle Board Chair

-The district approves Eagle service projects and holds Eagle Boards of Review.
+The District approves Eagle Scout Service Projects and holds Final Eagle Rank Boards of Review.

-First Wednesday of every month at 7:00 pm, except July.
+First Wednesday of every month, except July, at 7:00 pm.

 St. Elizabeth Seton Parish Activity Center

 The Project Approval Process

 3) filled out the PROJECT section (section 1) and Fundraising application (if fundraising is needed) of the Eagle Scout Service Project Workbook, and

 4) obtained signatures from themselves, their Scoutmaster, Committee Chair, and Beneficiary Representative — only then, the Scout themselves (not a parent or unit leader)…